zeta-chain/network-athens3/docs/advanced/keygen.md

 **These steps have been automated for the Athens3 testnet via the `node-setup.sh` and `start-zetaclient.sh` scripts.
-Operators should ignore this document unless you they to perform their key generation manually.**
+Operators should ignore this document unless they to perform their key generation manually.**

 During the genesis process of the Athens3 testnet, the TSS Signers (validators who are in the set of TSSSigner) need to coordinate the generation of a TSS